qcr/gtsam-quadrics/examples/python/README.md

 * [pySceneNetRGBD](https://github.com/jmccormac/pySceneNetRGBD) cloned and built such that scenenet_pb2.py exists in root folder
 * [SceneNetRGBD Data](https://robotvault.bitbucket.io/scenenet-rgbd.html) train and/or validation downloaded associated with protobuf files
-* [ShapeNet Dataset](https://www.shapenet.org/) used to access 3D bounds of SceneNet objects (required if initializing quadrics from SceneNet dataset)
 * Google Protobuf (`pip3 install protobuf`)

 Additionally we have provided some tools to interface and visualize the SceneNet dataset, draw quadrics, and evaluate trajectories against the ground truth.